jakechast/personal_page/README.md

 ### Papers

-This section provides details about the papers you've written during your PhD.
+This section provides details about the papers you have written during your PhD.
 Each entry in the listing is created by adding new .qmd files to the publications folder.
 To organize your entries, refer to the examples within the folder.

 ### Conferences